NahlaGalal/game-play-backend/README.md

-# Game Play
+# Well Played

-This project is the backend api of Game-play project You can find front end project [here](https://github.com/NahlaGalal/game-play-frontend) It provides authentication routes and allows the user to add, remove and get games in downloads
+This project is the backend api of Well played project You can find front end project [here](https://github.com/NahlaGalal/game-play-frontend) It provides authentication routes and allows the user to add, remove and get games in downloads